dstroud/dreamsequence/README.md

 ![dreamsequence](doc/pattern_dash.png)

 - This dashboard gives us a summary of transport status, the current chord pattern (A-D) and active chord.
 - The numbers in the top left of the dash provide information about the current pattern in the format 'PATTERN'.'CURRENT STEP'/'PATTERN LENGTH'.
-Example: “B.2/8” means pattern B, step 2 of 8 total.
+Example: “A.3/4” means pattern A, step 3 of 4 total.
 ‘RST’ appears when pattern has been reset.
 - Play/pause/stop symbols in the upper right will flash when a status change is pending, such as when waiting for Link sync to start or waiting for the current chord step to complete before pausing.
 Pressing pause/start can cancel pending changes.
 - In the center of the dash, the active chord will be displayed.
 Holding down a chord sequence key on the Chord Grid view will temporarily overwrite this to indicate the chord that corresponds to the held key.
 The chord readout can be changed from chord name to chord degree using K1>>PARAMETERS>>EDIT>>PREFERENCES>>"Chords as"

-Note: active chord reflects the CHORD>>"Chord type" menu option (Triad or 7th) but each source can override this with the similiar "Notes" menu.
+> **_TIP:_** Active chord reflects the CHORD>>"Chord type" menu option (Triad or 7th) but each sequencer/harmonizer can override this with the similiar "Notes" menu.
+>
 ----------------------------------------------------------------------------------------------------------------------

 ### Arranger Dashboard